 Additional Info: This method can lighten a direct dye 1-2 shades and is excellent for removing pastel colours, staining and unwanted tone.
-For best results use warm, deionised water.
+For best results use warm water or a clarifying shampoo.

 Do you have a technique for fading your colour?
 Share it in the comments section below!